 Sue quotes Loris Malaguzzi's concept of the environment as the "third teacher", emphasizing how the physical and emotional aspects of a space can teach children.
 Sue stresses the importance of creating welcoming environments where children feel known and comfortable, as evidenced by their joyful and engaging behaviour.

 "The environment is everything.
-The emotional environment; how you are with the children.
-The physical environment; what does the room say?
+The emotional environment: how you are with the children.
+The physical environment: what does the room say?
 The outdoors, the entrance hall, the door, what does it all say?
 What messages are being given?"

 Sue Allingham

 Sue introduces the BrainSet approach, developed by Dr. Catherine Murray, which focuses on creating environments that support children's brain development through safety, emotions, and thinking.
 Sue emphasises the importance of environments making children feel emotionally safe, allowing them to play and explore freely.
+This safe space, coupled with supportive relationships, means children have a strong sense of belonging.

 As adults, we can become accustomed to visually noisy classrooms and may not notice the overwhelming effect on children.
 Sue recommends considering the child's perspective by getting down to their level and experiencing the environment from their point of view, including visual (how it looks), olfactory (how it smells), and tactile (how it feels) sensations.